 For Preferred Deals:

-Suppose, you send a bidding request with Deal_ID = 123 and negotiated CPM $3.00 to the advertiser.
+Suppose, you send a bidding request with Deal_ID = 123 and negotiated a CPM of $3.00 to the advertiser.
 The advertiser can either:

 - Participate in the deal by sending the bid response with Deal_ID = 123, and CPM = $3.00 or